 Primary emphasis in the admissions process is placed on evaluating candidates within the context of their national academic system.
 The admissions office is familiar with evaluating credentials from many different educational systems, such as the GCSE and GCE A-levels, the French Baccalaureate, the International Baccalaureate, and the Abitur, among others.

-English Language Testing
+English Proficiency Testing

-English language testing is required for students for whom English is not the primary language and not the language of instruction in their secondary school.
-Students with at least three years of study in a secondary school where the primary language is English do not need to submit English language testing, though they may if they would like.
-Tufts accepts the following English language tests, with the corresponding minimum scores:
+All applicants whose primary language is not English must submit proof of English proficiency, unless they have been enrolled in an English instruction school for at least three years.
+Students with at least three years of study in a secondary school where the primary language is English do not need to submit English proficiency testing, though they may if they would like.
+Students enrolled in ESOL classes during secondary school may be asked for proof of proficiency.